LearnPress/LearnPress-Import-Export/README.md

 ##Description

-This line is added in hotfix branch
-This is line #2

-Added new featured 1
-Released feature 1

-XXXXXXXXXXXXXXXXXXX

-YYYYYYYYYYYYYYYYYYY

-ZZZZZZZZZZZZZZZ

 **LearnPress Import/Export** bring you feature to export course, lesson, quiz, question from a LearnPress site to back up or bring to another LearnPress site.

 **Other free add-ons for LearnPress are available in WordPress:**

 - <a href="https://wordpress.org/plugins/learnpress-wishlist/" target="_blank">LearnPress Wishlist</a> - add courses to a wishlist for students.
 - <a href="https://wordpress.org/plugins/learnpress-course-review/" target="_blank">LearnPress Course Review</a> - review course for enrolled students.